PvPClt/project/fsb_en.md

 **SENKO**:

 — Impossible.
 The cashier has her photo.
 If anyone else picks one up, the "system" will go down.
 They’ll fetch a "clean" one from the back.
 Now, you — make sure she has the proper motivation to buy.
-Tickle her spine with the infrasound rig.
+Tickle her spine with the beam.

 **VECHIRKO** (smugly):